MicrosoftDocs/bi-shared-docs/docs/analysis-services/tmdl/tmdl-how-to.md

 ```

-When executed, the new measure is deployed to the dataset.
+When executed, the new measure is deployed to the model.

 :::image type="content" source="media/sales-amount-measure-in-dataset.png" alt-text="Sales Amount (Computers) measure in dataset ":::